YEANZI

 Yeanzi draws on ancient Egyptian hieroglyphics, traditional iconographies, and historical elements to enrich his visual language.
 His recent work engages with the legacy of Frédéric Bruly Bouabré, promoting the integration of African knowledge systems into education.

-A keen observer of social change, Yeanzi sees his art as a space for preserving essential, timeless memory against fleeting trends.
-His participation in the Côte d’Ivoire Pavilion at the Venice Biennale affirms the consistency and depth of his approach, marked by a clear, thoughtful discourse that bridges aesthetics and intellectual engagement.
+A keen observer of social change, Yeanzi sees his art as a space for preserving essential, timeless memories against fleeting trends.
+His participation in the Côte d’Ivoire Pavilion at the 59th Venice Biennale stands as a significant milestone, affirming the consistency and depth of his approach.
+His work has also been exhibited widely in galleries and institutions across Africa and internationally, further establishing his reputation as a thoughtful and innovative voice in contemporary art.